-Muography can not image deep volcano structures but it seems to be useful to determine its shallow phenomena with an excellent spatial resolution.
-Obviously, this technique can not give direct information on when a volcano will erupt, but it could provide significant insights about a possible upper eruption processes.
-This emerging technique requires significant developments concerning treatment, understanding, and interpretation of the experimental data obtained and its future depends on synergy of two strong international community: elementary particle physicists and geophysicists \cite{Tanaka2016}.
+Muography can not image deep volcano structures, but it seems to be useful in determining shallow phenomena with an excellent spatial resolution.
+This technique can not give direct information on when a volcano will erupt, but it could provide significant insights about possible eruption processes, in the upper end of the edifice.
+This emerging technique requires significant progress in data analysis, treatment and interpretation of the experimental data obtained.
+For a bright future, it depends on the synergy between two active international communities: particle physicists and geophysicists \cite{Tanaka2016}.